 Xinyu has graduated with a M.A.Sc. degree in June 2007 from the group, with a thesis titled “Drift: a Highly Condensed Emulation Framework for Mobile Nodes in Server Clusters.”
 He has previously studied in the Department of Electronic and Communications Engineering in the Harbin Institute of Technology, Harbin, China, and received his B.Eng. degree there with honors in July 2005.
 During his undergraduate years, Xinyu worked on various embedded system projects, such as “The Control Instrument for UCA Synthesizing Process,” “The Hypoids Pipeline Robot” (which won second prize in the Challenge Cup), “The Automobile Electronic Air-conditioner Based on FFMC-8L Microcontroller” and “The Platform for Automobile Rainwiper Testing.”
 His undergraduate thesis, which won an Excellent Thesis Award at the Harbin Institute of Technology, focused on the design patterns for microcontroller system software.

 Xinyu has continued to work in the iQua group as a full-time Research Technician in the 2007-2008 academic year, before continuing to pursue his Ph.D. degree at the University of Michigan, under the supervision of Professor Kang Shin.
 His research interests during this period focused on the application of network coding in wireless networks, as well as the development and use of cluster-based emulation platforms for large-scale wireless networks.
-He is currently an tenure-track Assistant Professor at the Department of Electrical and Computer Engineering, University of Wisconsin, Madison.
+He is currently an tenured Associate Professor at the Department of Electrical and Computer Engineering, University of California San Diego.

 Kevin Yuen, M.A.Sc., April 2006